Subject Area: English

 What will I study?

-A level English Language is recommended for those who are curious about how and why language works and would like to discuss this with others.
-It encourages you to look at written and spoken English meticulously and systematically, examining a wide variety of texts dating from the 1800s to the present day, including letters, emails, texts and tweets.
+A level English Language is ideal for students who are curious about how and why language works and would like to discuss this with others.
+It encourages you to look at written and spoken English meticulously and systematically, examining a wide variety of texts dating from the 1800s to the present day, including letters, emails, text messages and tweets.
 You will use a very diverse range of approaches or frameworks and apply theories from academic research.
-In the examination, you will analyse texts and examine the role language plays in society, including language from different regions and language used by different groups of people.
-You will also put language theories to the test in a language investigation of your own choosing.
+You will analyse texts and examine the role language plays in society, including language from different regions and language used by different groups of people.
+You will also put language theories to the test.

 This A level is an ideal qualification for degree courses such as Journalism, Creative Writing, English Studies, or Linguistics, or in a humanities subject where it is important to be able to examine texts closely.